-Stasis dermatitis is a common condition affecting the legs secondary to impaired venous circulation.
+Stasis dermatitis is a common condition affecting the legs secondary to the impaired venous circulation.
 Spongiosis is usually mild with foci of parakeratosis and scale crust.
 Ulceration is a common complication.
 Dermal changes are prominent with neovascularisation, haemosiderin deposition and varying degrees of fibrosis (depending on chronicity).

 Seborrhoeic dermatitis most commonly occurs on the scalp and face secondary to toxic substances produced by yeasts.
 Histologically there is spongiosis which may be acute, subacute or chronic depending on the lesion biopsied.
 The spongiosis may have an area of overlying scale crust and is often situated over a hair follicle (figure 8).
-Presence of neutrophils within the epidermis or stratum corneum should prompt further examination for yeasts with PAS staining.
+Presence of neutrophils within the epidermis or stratum corneum should prompt a further examination for yeasts with PAS staining.
 More chronic lesions show progressive psoriasiform hyperplasia of the epidermis with less spongiosis.
 Dermal changes include mild oedema of the papillary dermis with a mild superficial perivascular infiltrate of lymphocytes, histiocytes and neutrophils.

 Asteototic eczema develops as the result of very dry skin.
 It is most common in the elderly and on the lower limbs.
 Histologically, the most common finding is a mild subacute spongiotic dermatitis.
 The stratum corneum is compact and slightly irregular (figure 9).

-Lichen simplex chronicus is a type of neurodermatitis characterised by areas of skin thickening in response to repeated scratching or rubbing.
+Lichen simplex is a type of neurodermatitis characterised by areas of skin thickening in response to repeated scratching or rubbing.
 Histologically, there is marked hyperkeratosis, hypergranulosis and occasional small foci of parakeratosis.
 The epidermal ridges are elongated and irregularly thickened.
 Mild spongiosis is variably present depending on the cause.
 Papillary dermal fibrosis is a characteristic feature (figure 10).

 Differential diagnosis of eczema

-The histopathologic features which characterize spongiosis also occur in a myriad of other dermatoses that are not classically classified as “eczema”, which further confuses the definition.
-Examples of this include but are not limited to: pityriasis rosea, Gianotti Crosti syndrome, the annular erythemas, miliaria, Grover disease, polymorphous light eruptions, papular urticaria, lichen striatus, and some pigmented purpuras.
+The histopathologic features which characterise spongiosis also occur in a myriad of other dermatoses that are not classically classified as 'eczema', which further confuses the definition.
+Examples of this include but are not limited to pityriasis rosea, Gianotti Crosti syndrome, the annular erythemas, miliaria, Grover disease, polymorphous light eruptions, papular urticaria, lichen striatus, and some pigmented purpuras.
 Diagnosis of the particular type of spongiotic dermatitis depends upon precise clinicopathologic correlations.
 For the pathologist to appropriately evaluate the biopsy, he or she must know the site and distribution of the lesions as well as the age of the patient.
 The clinical morphology of the lesions is also important: Are they papules, vesicles, bullae, plaques or patches?
 Are they pruritic?
 Are excoriations present?
 How long have the lesions been present?
 Are they responsive to conventional therapy?